 - talk to lab chiefs / scientists / profs / postdocs

-When you are looking for a research project, keep the following in mind:
+Thing to consider when you are looking for a research project:

 - Choose a research project within the scope of your Master’s programme.